akecn/slush-varke/README.md

-# Generator varke

-a simple nodejs module generator for myself.
+a simple npm module slush generator.

 [Slush](http://slushjs.github.io/) is the streaming scaffolding system - Gulp as a replacement for Yeoman.